Troopers Arrest Violent Taunton Man Linked to Multi-City Feud

 After several hours of surveillance at a specific location in Taunton, Gang Unit Troopers Wednesday afternoon observed Mathieu depart in a vehicle driven by another person.
 When the vehicle stopped at a gas station, Troopers approached Mathieu, placed him under arrest, and located a large amount of narcotics and cash on his person.

 Troopers then executed a search warrant at Mathieu’s apartment and located and seized two loaded 9mm handguns, three magazines (two of them high-capacity); ammunition; approximately 32 grams of suspected fentanyl; 40 oxycodone pills; 26 suboxone strips; 65 grams of marijuana; nearly $2,100; and drug paraphernalia such as scales, cutting agents, and packaging materials.
-The firearms recovered were a Smith & Wesson 9mm and a
+A Smith & Wesson 9mm was recovered.

 Mathieu was booked at the State Police-Middleboro barracks on the following charges: